LGBTQ rights in Singapore: Discrimination protections

-In 2018, Education Minister Ong Ye Kung reassured the LGBTQ community that discrimination against LGBTQ community at work, in housing and education will not be tolerated.
+In 2018 Education Minister Ong Ye Kung reassured the LGBTQ community that discrimination against LGBTQ community at work, in housing and education will not be tolerated.

-In 2019, the Maintenance of Religious Harmony Act was amended to protect the LGBTQ community from religiously motivated violence.
+In 2019 the Maintenance of Religious Harmony Act was amended to protect the LGBTQ community from religiously motivated violence.
 Legal action can be taken against a religious group or its members for urging violence against certain "target groups".
 The Explanatory Statement states: "The target group need not be confined to persons who practise a certain religion.
 The target group may be made up of atheists, individuals from a specific racial community, who share a similar sexual orientation, or have a certain nationality or descent like foreign workers or new citizens."

-In 2022, Home Affairs and Law Minister K. Shanmugam confirmed that now LGBTQ people were protected against threats or acts of violence.
+In 2022 Home Affairs and Law Minister K. Shanmugam confirmed that LGBTQ people were protected against threats or acts of violence.

 Military service

 Prior to 2003, homosexuals were barred from being employed in "sensitive positions" within the Singapore Civil Service.
 During the 20th century, some conscripts in National Service were encouraged to attend conversion therapy.
 In the past, some Singaporean conscripts who openly declared their homosexuality may also be excluded from officer training, including being refused security clearances needed to perform higher roles in the army.